manuelcasanova/mapbox_practice/README.md

 MUTED: Show all muted users.
 Button/logic: UNMUTE

-Idea:

-Friendships psql table (user1_id, user2_id, status: notconnected (default) pending, accepted, declined, blocked).

 When a user sends a connection request, modify status to pending.
 Once accepted, modify to accepted.

-If blocked, user cannot find other user in list.
-Give option to unblock (update to default status notconnected)

 Show list: Friends, Pending, All

-See public maps/rides if user not blocked by user!

-Rides and maps: Only me, followers, public

-If following someone: option to unfollow, but also to mute.
-Also mute someone if not following.
-For instance, someone publishes all the time rides that I'm not interested, but I'm not following.
-Mute them from the feed.

-Show a component with muted users, and allow to unmute.

 People who joined a ride: "Joined by, x people" info button show list, how many privately, names and pictures of following publicly